 T-33 T-Bird M-12

 It turned out to be te Dutch KLu T-33 M-12, which made a failed touch&go on a training sortie.
-The 'go' did'nt quite turned out well and it crashed in a wooded area.
+The 'go' did'nt quite turn out well and it crashed in a wooded area.

 Particularly astonishing fact was that the large piece also held a Parts Type Identification Plate deep inside it!
 It identifies the aircraft type and serial number (construction number).